beeauvin/Sable/SablePulse/readme.md

 ## Usage Patterns

-SablePulse provides the messaging primitives, but how you use them in your application is entirely up to you.
-Any data that conforms to `Pulsable` can be sent as a pulse, allowing for a wide range of use cases:
+SablePulse provides the message primitives, but how you integrate them into your application's messaging infrastructure is entirely up to you.
+Any data that conforms to `Pulsable` can be encapsulated in a pulse, allowing for a wide range of use cases:

-### Basic Messaging
+### Basic Message Creation

 ```swift
 // Define message types